Coati Enrichment

 • Learn record-keeping protocols.

-• Observe training of husbandry behaviors.
+• Observe training behaviors.

 • Interact with guests.